‘Whitefield Reader, Life Achiever’

 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go” Dr Seuss

 At Whitefield Primary School we believe that reading for pleasure is key to success.
 All children are encouraged to love reading a wide variety of material: books, magazines, newspapers and to read online.
 A love of reading is shared by all our staff.

 Phonics at Whitefield Primary School

 At Whitefield Primary School, we teach a high quality, daily, discrete phonics session from FS1 to Year 2, and where it is needed in other year groups.
-Primarily, we follow the Storytime Phonics scheme which is tailored to the needs of individuals and groups of learners.
+Primarily, we follow letters and sounds through Storytime Phonics which is tailored to the needs of individuals and groups of learners.
 Learning is multi-sensory.

 The children are assessed half termly to track their progress.
 Appropriate interventions are implemented to accelerate progress for individual children.

 We provide workshops to support parents and provide them with information and activities to help their child at home.

 From June 2012, year one children are formally assessed by an unseen government test and results are reported to parents.
 It is a decoding test using ‘real and non-real’ words.